 Ground (a) - failure to prosecute the Owner for removal of trees in a conservation area;

-The Council were informed on the [X date] that [3 – number?] trees were felled on the Property located within the conservation area, without the submission of a notice under S211 of the Town and Country Planning Act 1990 (as amended) (“the Act”).
+The Council were informed on the [X date 11/04/2017] that [ 3-5 (we don’t know exactly how many trees were removed)] trees were felled on the Property located within the conservation area, without the submission of a notice under S211 of the Town and Country Planning Act 1990 (as amended) (“the Act”).

 This led to an enforcement case being opened by enforcement and tree and conservation officers to investigate the breach of planning control.
 Officers wrote to the relevant owners of the Property on the 16th May 2017 confirming that unauthorised tree removal had taken place at the Property.